 I started strong, really strong.
 For the first week I barely even glanced at the TV.

-One evening I went to the supermarket – something I normally do in the afternoon with Joseph and it’s a nightmare because he’s usually eaten half of the shopping trolley before we’ve got to the till.
+One evening I went to the supermarket – something I normally do in the afternoon with my son, Joseph, and it’s a nightmare because he’s usually eaten half of the shopping trolley before we’ve got to the till.
 So that was nice to get it over and done with by myself when the shops were quiet.

 The second evening I had an early night.
 I planned to read my book in bed but actually just fell asleep at 8.30pm!
 Not exactly exciting but I woke up feeling a million dollars.